 Section 5.
 Non-applicability.
-The Data Privacy Act does not apply to the following personal data, to the extent of allowable collection, access, use, disclosure or other processing, laid down in the succeeding paragraphs.
-The non-applicability does not extend to the personal information controllers or personal information processors, which process the same or other personal data, in a manner or for a purpose that is not specifically provided in this section.
+The Data Privacy Act does not apply to specific categories of information, to the extent of allowable collection, access, use, disclosure or other processing, laid down in the succeeding paragraphs.
+The non-applicability does not extend to the personal information controllers or processors, which process the same or other personal data, in a manner or for a purpose that is not specifically provided in this section.